-Activist, one of the first BLack women graduates in South Africa and one of the first Black South Africans to fight for freedom from exploitative and social conditions for African women.
+Activist, one of the first Black women graduates in South Africa and one of the first Black South Africans to fight for freedom from exploitative and social conditions of African women.

 Where was Charlotte born?

 Many sources cite Charlotte Maxeke’s birth place as Fort Beaufort the Eastern Cape, however, many other sources state that she was born in the Polokwane area, as her name Charlotte Makgomo Manye is Sotho or Pedi.
 This is consistent with her being born in the Ramokgopa district, and sources confirm that her family did live for a period in Dwaars River area under Chief Ramokgopa.

 It is possible that her birth place was confused with that of her husband, who was born in Middledrift in the Cape Colony (both Charlotte and her husband were born in 1874).
 ANC sources also cite Pietersburg (now Polokwane) as her birthplace in public lectures and presentations in her honour.

 It is also possible that her birth place was confused with that of her sister Katie, who was born in Fort Beaufort on 28 July 1873, according to 'The calling of Katie Makanya'.
 However, since Charlotte was the elder sister, this also calls the exact date of her birth into question .

 It is clear from several sources, including the previously mentioned book, that Maxeke spent her early life in the Eastern Cape, in the Port Elizabeth area.
 The fact that she wrote in Xhosa, also reinforces this.